Powered by Flyland Powered by Flyland

 Cocaine abuse can cause many internal physical changes with continued use, and its effects depend on the method of consumption.

-Other physical signs include bloodshot eyes, pupil dilation, frequent sniffing, runny nose, and decreased appetite and need for sleep.
+Other physical signs include bloodshot eyes, dilated pupils, frequent sniffing, runny nose, decreased appetite, and reduced need for sleep.

 Withdrawal and Tolerance

-Tolerance is a marked sign of cocaine addiction and is often coupled with withdrawal as the need for more cocaine increases to get the same effect.
-This creates an overwhelming craving and pain.
+Tolerance is a clear sign of cocaine addiction and is often accompanied by withdrawal symptoms as the need for more cocaine increases to achieve the same effect.
+This creates overwhelming cravings and discomfort.

 Reach out – Cocaine Addiction Hotline 24/7